 Whenever you sell, ship, or deliver products overseas, paperwork is needed to document the process.
 Here we explain some common forms you are likely to encounter, and offer downloadable templates of each.

-Here are some of the most common export documents:
+Here are some of the most common export document templates:

-Commercial Invoice Template – The basic agreement and payment term from seller to buyer.
+Commercial Invoice– The basic agreement and payment term from seller to buyer.
 This document contains all pertinent information related to the transaction.
 Customs officials use this document to determine duties and taxes on goods in the shipment.

-Formal Quote Template – A follow-up quotation to an inquiry.
+Formal Quotation Letter – A follow-up quotation to an inquiry.
 This document is not required, but is often used to follow up on a request for a quotation from a potential buyer.
 Detailed information is given to inform the potential buyer of all aspects of the transaction.
 (Click here for a form template.)

-Pro Forma Invoice Template – A quotation in invoice format.
+Pro Forma Invoice – A formal export quotation in invoice format.
 This document is important because once signed by both parties it is an enforcable as a contract.
 A pro-forma is often used by buyers to support an application for a Letter of Credit and/or import license.
 It spells out the price of the goods, the shipping terms (type and costs), and the sales terms.

-For a more detailed discussion of export documents click here.
+For pdf samples of several export documents click below: